Back to Blog

 How Queryra Uses These Hooks

-Step 1: Intercept the search query (pre_get_posts)
+Step 1: Catch the search and call the API (pre_get_posts)

-add_action('pre_get_posts', function($query) {
+add_action('pre_get_posts', function ($query) {

-if ($query->is_search() && $query->is_main_query()) {
+if (!is_admin() && $query->is_search() && $query->is_main_query()) {

-$search_term = $query->get('s');
+$term = $query->get('s');

 }